 Restoring estrogen levels in women with primary ovarian insufficiency helps prevent some complications that occur as a result of low estrogens, such as osteoporosis.

-This is a condition of the ovaries wherein the ovary, and sometimes the fallopian tube, twist on the tissues that support them.
+This is a condition of the ovaries where in the ovary, and sometimes the fallopian tube, twist on the tissues that support them.
 This cuts off the blood supply to the ovary, which if not treated promptly, can cause tissue in the organ to die.

 A series of examinations and investigations will help in the diagnosis of conditions of the ovaries.
 These methods of investigation generally include tests like: